 ALSO READRamesh's book on the naturist in Indira Gandhi launched Ramesh's book on the naturalist in Indira Gandhi launched Indira Gandhi saw herself as an environmentalist, not politician: Jairam Ramesh Book on Indira Gandhi as a naturalist to be released Indira's panel on cow slaughter ban having Golwalkar never

+With censorship imposed on news and dissemination of information, she got to see only good news.
+She went ahead with elections and lost severely," the former Union minister said.
 "If there is no censorship, then you get to know what exactly is happening in the society.
 You get to know ground reality," he said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)